swissup/swissup.github.io/shopify/argento/stripes/homepage.md

  - Enable swipe on mobile
  - Enable the “View All” button and use secondary button styles
  - Edit settings for product card: badge size and image ratio.
 You can show a second image on hover, show the vendor, and show “Add to cart”
- - Add “Magazine cover” design to the featured collection subsection.
+ - Add **Magazine cover design** to the featured collection subsection.
 It creates an eye-catching effect.
 Here you can choose colors for the text, text background, button, and button background.
 You can also add the image for magazine cover.

 ![Argento Stripes Homepage](/images/shopify/magazine-cover.png)